The Ultimate Guide to Budget Travel in Tonga

 Learn more about a backpacking trip to Tongatapu and the capital in The Guide to Tongatapu on a Budget and The Guide to Nuku’alofa on a Budget.

-Where to Go: Budget Travel in ‘Eua
+Which Islands to Visit: Budget Travel on ‘Eua

 For budget travellers, hiking is a good way to explore the island, especially in the ‘Eua National Park where you can look out for the red shining parrot, pass impressive sinkholes, and venture to stunning island lookouts.